-When buying Silver Bullion new buyers are often faced with the question of whether to buy a "Silver Round” or a “Silver Coin”.
+When buying silver products, new buyers are often faced with the question of whether to buy a "Silver Round” or a “Silver Coin.”

 To delve deeper into the discussion of silver rounds vs coins, in this article, we explain some important differences between the two versions of modern silver bullion products: silver rounds and silver coins.

-Every silver coin we carry in our inventory is by industry definition struck an guaranteed be a government mint.
+Every silver coin we carry in our inventory is, by industry definition, struck and guaranteed by a government mint.

-Government Mints which produce modern silver coins include:
+Government Mints which produce modern silver currency coins include:

 - US Mint